Assistive Technology

 - Training or technical assistance for professionals (including individuals providing education or rehabilitation services), employers, or other individuals who provide services to employ or are otherwise substantially involved in the major life functions of that child.
 34 CFR §300.6

 The Board of Education maintains a six-year plan to integrate educational technology into the Standards of Learning and the curricula of the public schools in Virginia.
-A companion document, Infusing Assistive Technology for Learning: Assuring Access for all Students (PDF), provides guidance on the inclusion of assistive technologies in educational technology planning.
+Incorporation of assistive technologies are addressed in the 2018-2023 Educational Technology Plan for Virginia to support all students and addressed specifically to address learning, teaching, and infrastructure required to support such technologies.

 Resources